extremenetworks/ipfabric-docs/docs/source/_includes/solutions/essentials/set_intf_admin_state.rst

 set_intf_admin_state
 ~~~~~~~~~~~~~~~~~~~~

-**Description**: This enable or disable a single physical port, port-channel, loopback or VE interface on a device.
+**Description**: This enable or disable physical port, port-channel, loopback or VE interfaces on a device.
 Optionally, sets the interface description.
 For MLX, port-channel admin state changes means it changes member port's admin state.

 .. table::